A program of the Delaware COVID-19 Strategic Response Fund

 - Organizations may submit one application at a time.

-- Organizations may apply a total of three times between July and December 2020, whether they receive funding or not.
+- Organizations may apply a maximum of three times, whether successful or unsuccessful, between July and December.

-- Organizations are not required to wait between submissions.
-I.e., an organization may submit applications in July, August and September.
+- Organizations are not required to wait between applications.

 Agencies must serve the state of Delaware and its residents without discrimination based on race, religion, gender, age, disability, national origin or sexual orientation.